Assistant General Counsel: Job Description

 The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grantmaking organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
 It makes grants in five core program areas (higher education and scholarship in the humanities; arts and cultural heritage; diversity; scholarly communications; and international higher education and strategic projects).
 The Foundation seeks an Assistant General Counsel.

-The Foundation seeks an experienced, high-performing attorney with background in exempt organization and/or intellectual property law.
+The Foundation seeks an experienced, high-performing attorney with background in exempt organization law.
 The Assistant General Counsel will assist the Vice President, General Counsel & Secretary and Associate General Counsel in providing legal representation to the Foundation on a wide range of matters.

 The Assistant General Counsel reports directly to the Vice President, General Counsel & Secretary and works closely with the Associate General Counsel, outside counsel, grant management associates, and program and operational staff throughout the Foundation.
 Among the responsibilities of the Assistant General Counsel are the following:

-- Assist in providing day-to-day legal counsel to Foundation staff on a wide variety of subjects, particularly in exempt organization, tax, intellectual property, contract, grant, and employment matters
+- Assist in providing day-to-day legal counsel to Foundation staff on a wide variety of subjects, particularly in exempt organization, tax, intellectual property, contract, and grant matters

 - Draft and review provisions of grant award letters and other grant-related documents

 - Draft, negotiate, and review numerous contracts, including intellectual property agreements

 - Keep current on new and emerging laws relevant to Foundation work, conduct legal research, and write legal and other memoranda for a range of audiences

 - Advise and provide training on the interpretation and application of laws and policies

 - Participate in and advise as needed on special projects throughout the Foundation